Style Guide for TOS

 Use “since” in its temporal sense only; use “because” in the sense of “for the reason that” or to identify a causal connection.
 For example:

 Since the so-called Progressive era, the quality of American education has steadily declined.
-Because “progressive education” treats feelings as superior to facts, and “social gain” as more important than “the acquirement of mere learning,” it is pure evil.
+Because “progressive education” treats feelings as superior to facts and “social gain” as more important than “the acquirement of mere learning,” it is greatly destructive to the lives of those raised under it.

 Which/That